Spicy Coconut Rice with Limes

 - Juice and zest from 1 lime

-Be careful when cutting hot peppers, as the acid can burn the skin.
-Wear gloves when handling hot peppers, or wash your hands thoroughly afterwards.
+- Be careful when cutting hot peppers, as the acid can burn the skin.
+Wear gloves when handling hot peppers, or wash your hands thoroughly afterward.
 Be especially careful not to touch your eyes or lips with bare or gloved hands that have handled hot peppers.